-Additional information relating to Granite REIT and Granite GP may be found on SEDAR+ at www.sedarplus.com under their respective SEDAR+ profiles.
-Additional information, including Trustees', Directors' and executive officers' remuneration and indebtedness, principal holders of securities and securities authorized for issuance under the equity compensation plans is contained in the joint Management Information Circular/Proxy Statement of Granite REIT and Granite GP dated April 12, 2023 for the joint annual general meetings of the REIT Unitholders and GP Shareholders held on June 8, 2023.
-Additional financial information is provided in the audited combined financial statements of Granite and related Management's Discussion and Analysis for the year ended December 31, 2023.
+Additional information relating to Granite REIT may be found on SEDAR+ at www.sedarplus.ca under its SEDAR+ profile.
+Additional information, including Trustees' and executive officers' remuneration and indebtedness, principal holders of securities and securities authorized for issuance under the equity compensation plans is contained in the joint Management Information Circular/Proxy Statement of Granite REIT and Granite GP dated April 10, 2024 for the joint annual general and special meetings of the Unitholders and GP Shareholders held on June 6, 2024.
+Additional financial information is provided in the audited consolidated combined financial statements of Granite REIT and related Management's Discussion and Analysis for the year ended December 31, 2024.

-APPENDIX A GRANITE REAL ESTATE INVESTMENT TRUST AUDIT COMMITTEE CHARTER As of February 28, 2024
+APPENDIX A GRANITE REAL ESTATE INVESTMENT TRUST AUDIT COMMITTEE CHARTER